Open Call for Dance Artists: Residency Opportunity

 Priorities + Assessment Criteria

 We will be prioritizing applications from professional dance artists who are either based in Toronto, or have some other meaningful and ongoing connection to the area.
-Our aim is to curate a cohort of two artists/projects for 25-26 that reflects the communities within and around Toronto, and therefore, we will prioritize submissions from artists working in non-dominant dance forms/practices and equity-seeking artists, especially those who identify as BIPOC, disabled/mad, and a part of the LGBTQ2S+ community.
+Our aim is to create a pairing of two artists/projects for each cohort that reflects the communities within and around Toronto, and therefore, we will prioritize submissions from artists working in non-dominant dance forms/practices and equity-seeking artists, especially those who identify as IBPOC, disabled/mad, and a part of the 2SLGBTQ+ community.

 • How will the proposed project contribute to the artists’ development?